-- If needed, get medical or psychologic treatment for symptoms of distress, such as insomnia, that are contributing to difficulty functioning. - Consider creative outlets for the healthy expression of your feelings, such as music, art, journaling, or other writing. - Develop a ritual for the end of one's work day to facilitate transition into non-work life (develop a capacity for leaving work stress and worries at work) (Table 1).
+- Do not turn to unhealthy ways of selfmedicating one's distress, such as alcohol, drugs, or addictive gambling. - Make good use of positive support systems (personal and professional) to process your feelings. - If needed, get medical or psychological treatment for symptoms of distress, such as insomnia, that are contributing to difficulty functioning. - Consider creative outlets for the healthy expression of your feelings, such as music, art, journaling, or other writing. - Develop a ritual for the end of one's workday to facilitate transition into non-work life (develop a capacity for leaving work stress and worries at work) (Table 1).